Virginia Constitutional Convention of 1868: Meeting and debate

 One of the Convention's two major innovations was providing for public education, which was common in New England which Thomas Jefferson had originally advocated but had been opposed by the planter class elite.
 However, the Radicals failed in their efforts to secure a Constitutional mandate for racial integration of the schools.
 Some delegates believed that allowing segregated schools would end the objections to public schooling which had been resisted in the General Assembly since Jefferson's proposals in the 1700s.
 However, like Bayne, but delegate Peter G. Morgan of Petersburg did not want any mention of race in the document, and succeeded.
 Black delegates at the Convention were divided nearly equally between supporting mandatory integration and leaving the issue for the General Assembly.

 The Constitution's other innovation was allowing the governor to veto laws passed by the legislature.
 That proved problematic in the following decades, since the first legislature after adoption of the Constitution adopted measures reaffirming Virginia's prewar debt, at those interest rates (much higher than postwar) and other favorable terms.
 Moreover, Virginia was much poorer after the war, and tax revenues were insufficient to fund that debt.
 Legislation refinancing that debt would be vetoed by conservative governors several times in the next decade.

 General Schofield addressed the Convention in April 1868, notifying members that by continuing to meet through March, they had exceeded their budget, and that he would not authorize expenditures after April 6.
 He also thought little of the Convention's Radicals, particularly two measures to disenfranchise the white ex-Confederate majority in the state, and urged members to rescind them before presenting their work to voters.
-The two "obnoxious clauses" as they became called, sought to guarantee only Union men would thenceforth hold office, and went beyond federal requirements (as well as the conditions of surrender at Appomatox Court House.
+The two "obnoxious clauses" as they became called, sought to guarantee only Union men would thenceforth hold office, and went beyond federal requirements (as well as the conditions of surrender at Appomattox Court House.
 One required an "iron-clad oath" testifying that a prospective officeholder had never "voluntarily borne arms against the United States" and another denied the vote to any person who had joined or aided the rebellion after having previously sworn an oath as a federal or state officeholder.

 When delegate Hine had proposed denying former Confederates future governmental positions, J. Henry Williams of Amherst County strongly protested they exceeded the Convention's authority.
 Delegate Liggett followed up in a hostile tone on March 7, which caused his expulsion by a vote of 56 to 15.
 However, Hine's proposal initially failed on March 13 by an unrecorded vote, and on March 26 passed by a vote of 56 to 32.
 In the interim, Hine had secured approval of an alternate measure, requiring an additional "test oath" of future public office holders by a vote of 40 to 32.
 General Schofield believed those two measures too restrictive and addressed the convention on April 17, requesting their repeal, but instead the delegates voted to endorse the entire document as written by a vote of 51 to 26.